 This doesn’t mean your sales team are restricted to just email communications, there’s still plenty of room for them to get creative.
 Think about what the email offers- it can be accessed remotely, at any time, anywhere and doesn’t involve any direct human interaction.

 What other forms of communication share similar characteristics, attracting to your millennial audience?
-It’s predicted that by 2020, 3 billion active email addresses will be in use; a reluctance to embrace a sales email approach could lead to a large loss of new business opportunity, as you fail to meet millennial B2B buyers’ preferences.
+It’s estimated that in 2022, 4.26 billion active email addresses were in use; a reluctance to embrace a sales email approach could lead to a large loss of new business opportunity, as you fail to meet millennial B2B buyers’ preferences.

 This increase in online activity has led to another key shift in how millennials look to make purchases.
 Recent years have seen an enormous increase in e-commerce, as we make consumer purchases comfortably through online retailers, many millennial B2B buyers expect a similar process when making business purchases.